docsforadobe/illustrator-scripting-guide/docs/jsobjref/Layer.md

 **Description**

-Arranges the layer’s position in the stacking order of the containing layer or document (`parent`) of this object.
+Arranges the layer's position in the stacking order of the containing layer or document (`parent`) of this object.

 **Parameters**